intel/iot-js-api/api/ocf/client.md

 The `update` event is fired on a `ClientResource` object when the implementation receives an OCF resource update notification because the resource representation has changed.
 The event listener receives a dictionary object that contains the resource properties that have changed.
 In addition, the resource property values are already updated to the new values when the event is fired.

 <a name="onresourcelost"></a>
 The `delete` event is fired on a `ClientResource` object when the implementation gets notified about the resource being deleted or unregistered from the OCF network.
-This might not be supported in all OCF networks.
+The event listener received a [`ResourceId`](#resourceid) dictionary object that contains the `deviceId` and `resourcePath` of the deleted resource.
+###### Note
+Note that presence (`/oic/ad` resource and `oic.wk.ad` resource type) is not any more defined by the OCF specification.
+Therefore implementations SHOULD observe the `/oic/res` resource for getting notified when a resource is removed, acccording to the [`findResources` steps](#findresources).
+When a resource is deleted, implementations SHOULD fire the `delete` event on the deleted resource.

 ## 2. Events
 The Client API supports the following events: